-History of the Mesabi Iron Range
+History of the Mesabi Iron Range (through 1922)

 The history of the discovery and development of the Mesabi Iron Range of Minnesota is intensely interesting; it holds many romances more engrossing and thrilling than an imaginative writer of fiction could plan.
 It uncovers some of the most vital foundation-stones of America’s greatest business combination; it discloses incidents in the lives of the wealthiest of America’s multi-millionaires; and “it shatters all preconceptions of the genius necessary to achieve millionaireship.”
 Genius of the American Business Executive.-Furthermore, the history of the Mesabi Iron Range of Minnesota indicates strikingly the supreme genius of the American business executive; it indicates some of the methods by which American manufacturers are able to compete favorably with manufactured products of other countries, notwithstanding that labor in this country commands a wage far higher than that which rules in most other countries.
 The American wage-earner, by the genius of the executive, by the efficiency of management of great corporations, such as the United States Steel Corporation, finds that his labor gives him the means with which to live on a far better scale than he could, by the most incessant application to work for wages, in other countries.
 So much for “big business,” without which the United States would not stand as high among the nations of the world as she does today, in matters of industry and trade.